Walks

 Check back for complete details, directions, and last minute changes.

-Saturday, June 1, 9:30am-1pm: Birding by canoe at Long Pond, Royalston.
-Bring your canoe or kayak and meet at the canoe launch on Doane Hill Road in Royalston at 9:00 a.m.
+Saturday, June 7, Paddling on Long Pond, Royalston, MA, 9:00 a.m.
 The Tully River/Long Pond area is rich in wildlife.
-Many wetland and bankside birds can be seen from your canoe or kayak, with the added advantage that you don't have to watch your feet all the time.
+Many wetland and bankside birds can be seen from your canoe or kayak.
 Plan on a full morning of easy paddling as we cruise the shoreline watching for birds, aquatic mammals and their evidence.
 Bring plenty of water and a snack.
 Life vests are required.
+Meeting time 9:00 a.m.

 __________________________________________________